canonical/ubuntu-core-docs/docs/reference/assertions/confdb-control.md

 ### Views

-A list of confdb view paths, each in the form `<account-id>/<confdb-schema>/<view>`.
+A list of confdb views, each in the form `<account-id>/<confdb-schema>/<view>`.
 These paths refer to views defined in {ref}`confdb-schema assertions <reference-assertions-confdb-schema>` and can span multiple schemas.
 The access level available to operators for each view is determined by the view's own `access` definition in the confdb-schema assertion.

 ## Managing delegations

 Any change to the assertion, whether delegating control to a new operator or revoking an existing delegation, is made through the [`POST /v2/confdb`](https://snapcraft.io/docs/reference/development/snapd-rest-api/#/AuthenticationRequired/postConfdbControl) snapd API endpoint rather than by editing the assertion directly.
 Each change increments the assertion's revision, which snapd re-signs and acknowledges automatically.
 Modifying the assertion requires root privileges.
-Other users can view it but cannot change it.

 The endpoint provides two actions.
 Delegating grants an operator control over a set of views under a chosen set of authentication methods.
 Undelegating withdraws an operator's control, either over specific views and authentication methods or, if none are given, entirely.